Do you know the words for the various flowers in Korean?

 South Korea’s national flower is 무궁화 (mugunghwa) known as the Hibiscus syriacus or Rose of Sharon.
 You can see this name referred to in different parts of Korean culture.
-This national flower is the name of a train that runs through the country.
+The Korean national flower is the name of a train that runs through the country.

 You might have also heard of this flower in the song “The Mugunghwa Flower Is Blooming” in the Korean series Squid Game.

 The Korean word for “rose” is 장미 (jangmi).
 This flower is often associated with love and romance.

 장미는 언제 꽃을 피어요? (jangmineun eonje kkocheul phieoyo?)